empathicqubit/vscode-cc65-debugger/README.md

 /Applications/vice-arm64-gtk3.6.1/bin
 ```

-You may also may to add that path to your PATH so you can use tools like c1541
+You may also want to add that path to your PATH so you can use tools like c1541
 in your `Makefile`.

 ### Linux-specific instructions (Debian \[and probably also Ubuntu\])